rosshamish/cmput291p1-airlinedb/README.txt

 Functionality implemented by each member
 - Ross Anderson (rhanders)
   - system design and construction of the UI skeleton (75%)
+  - completion of user stories 3, 4
+  - bugfixing
   - design document
 - Andrew Bradshaw (abradsha)
   - system design and construction of the UI skeleton (25%)